Gordon Dunlap Bennett: Resignation

-In May 2006, a young adult in Jamaica, who knew Bennett from Baltimore, complained to then archbishop of Baltimore William Keeler that Bennett had sexually harassed them.
+In May 2006, a young adult in Jamaica, who knew Bennett from Baltimore, complained to then-Archbishop of Baltimore William Keeler that Bennett had sexually harassed them.
 Keeler reported the allegations to the apostolic nunciature in Washington DC.
 On August 8, 2006, citing health reasons, Bennett resigned as Bishop of Mandeville.

+Later life

-After leaving Jamaica in 2006, Bennett moved to Los Angeles., working for several months organizing retreats and formation cessions for the Archdiocese of Los Angeles.
+After leaving Jamaica in 2006, Bennett moved to Los Angeles, working for several months organizing retreats and formation cessions for the Archdiocese of Los Angeles.
 He was then appointed the Peter Faber, S.J.
 Fellow in Pastoral Theology and Ignatian Spirituality at Loyola Marymount University.

 In 2009, the Vatican cleared Bennett of the sexual harassment allegations from 2006.
 However, the Vatican limited him to a narrowed range of episcopal duties, all under supervision.

 In March 2019, Archbishop William Lori of Baltimore forbade Bennett from exercising ministry in the Archdiocese of Baltimore due to the 2006 allegation of sexual harassment, which a stricter investigation on their part deemed credible.
 On March 12, 2019, The New York Times reported that a statement from the Society of Jesus said Bennett had stopped working in ministry in August 2018 and was undergoing treatment for cancer.